An Introduction to String Newton-Cartan Holography and Integrability: -brane Newton-Cartan holographies

 \paragraph{The smearing procedure for $p^{\perp} \geq 1$.}

-A way to remove the constraint $p+q = 10$ arising in the limiting procedure is to introduce smearing.
-Physically, this consists in compactifying the $x^a$ directions over a $p^{\perp}$-torus.
+A way to remove the constraint $p+q = 10$ arising in the limiting procedure is to introduce smearing.\footnote{The limit and smearing procedure can also be rephrase in the language of intersecting D$p$- and D$q$-branes.
+Written in this way, the smearing procedure seems more natural than the limit procedure, as it does not require us to rescale the number of branes (at least, when $p+q=4$ and $q+p^\perp=2$).
+For more detail, we refer to section 2.1 of \cite{Lambert:2024ncn}.} Physically, this consists in compactifying the $x^a$ directions over a $p^{\perp}$-torus.
 Under the compactification, the supergravity solution remains unchanged except of the harmonic solution $H$, which needs to be periodic in $x^a$.
 To make $H$ periodic, it is enough to place an infinite number of branes at regular intervals along the periodic directions $x^a$.
 By implementing this procedure, and by taking the same rescaling as the one given in \eqref{rescaling_coords_pNC_Dq_brane}, $H$ becomes\footnote{This sum converges only if $7 - q > 1$.
 This is always the case if one assumes that $7 - q - p^{\perp} > 0$, see \cite{Blair:2024aqz}, which means that the smeared brane has effective codimension greater than two.}

 where $R_a$ are the compactification radii of the $p^{\perp}$-torus, and $k_a \in \mathbb{Z}$.
 Smearing consists in replacing the sum for an integral, i.e. $\sum_{k_a} \to \int \dd^{p^{\perp}} \mathbf{k}$.
 Then, after performing the integral, $H$ becomes